Muhayyuddin/MyBlog/posts/CICD/post3_Docker_basics copy.md

 # Docker for beginners

-In this article we will understand a basic overview of docker, docker image, and docker containers.
+In this article we will study the basic overview of docker, docker image, and docker containers.
 It will also provides the step by step instructions for;

 1. Create docker image, build and run it in a container.
 2. Push the docker image to docker hub.